buildkite/docs/pages/pipelines/scheduled_builds.md

 ## Cron job permission consideration

-When setting up a cron job in your parent pipeline, it's important to ensure that the same Team has been assigned to the corresponding child pipeline.
-Failure to match the Team between the parent and child pipelines may result in an error with the following message:
+When setting up a cron job in your parent pipeline, it's important to ensure that the same team has been assigned to the corresponding child pipeline.
+Failure to match the team between the parent and child pipelines may result in an error with the following message:

 **Error:**

 _Could not find a matching team that includes both pipelines, each having a minimum "Build" access level._

-This error is indicative of a mismatch in Team assignments and highlights the importance of maintaining consistent team configurations across interconnected pipelines to avoid permission-related issues.
+This error is indicative of a mismatch in team assignments and highlights the importance of maintaining consistent team configurations across interconnected pipelines to avoid permission-related issues.

 ## Schedule intervals